 Singular experience

+It is said that comparison is the thief of joy.
+And seek first to understand, then to be understood.
 There is such a fine line between understanding and comparison.
-Between acknowledging and appreciating another human's singular experience and attempting to equate it to our own.
-We center ourselves and fall into the trap of believing we've been there, but it is impossible—even if we have stood side by side with someone in turmoil or in bliss.
-We do not know.
+Between acknowledging and appreciating another human's singular experience and attempting to equate it to my own.
+I center myself and fall into the trap of believing I've been there, but it is impossible—even if I have stood side by side with someone in turmoil or in bliss.
+I do not, and cannot, know.

 What a world that would be.